RickStrahl/BlogPosts/2023-12/Integrating OpenAI image generation into your .NET Application/IntegretingOpenaiImageGenerationIntoYourNetApplication.md

 title: Integrating OpenAI Image Generation into a .NET Application
 featuredImageUrl: https://weblog.west-wind.com/images/2023/Integrating-OpenAI-image-generation-into-your-.NET-Application/ImageGeneratorBanner.jpg
 abstract: Image Generation AIs are proving to be very good at creating images that can be used for all sorts of purposes.
 In this article I discuss how you can integrate image generation right into your own .NET applications using the OpenAI REST API.
 In addition I'll show how you can integrated this functionality into a larger application and discuss some general thoughts on image AI usage based on some of the experiences from a developer/non-designer user perspective.
-keywords: .NET, AI, Image Generation, OpenAI, Dall-E-3,REST,API
+keywords: .NET, AI, Image Generation, OpenAI, Dall-E 3,REST,API
 categories: .NET,AI
 weblogName: West Wind Web Log
 postId: 4146698